nus-cs2113-AY1920S2/duke/tutorials/javaFxTutorialPart3.md

 For Duke, there are two events that we want to respond to, namely the user pressing `Enter` in the `TextField` and left-clicking the `Button`.
 These are the `onAction` event for the `TextField` and the `onMouseClicked` event for the `Button`.

 For now, let’s have the application add a new `Label` with the text from the `TextField`.
-Update the `Main` class as follows.
+Update the `Duke` class as follows.
 You'll need to add an `import javafx.scene.control.Label;` too.
 ```java
 @Override
 public void start(Stage stage) {